Xinyu-Yu-YUYU/Web_arch/README.md

 # Web_arch
-A static website made for a project during college named VR-based Computational Architectural Design System.
-This website mainly documents the introduction of our project, the presentation of the results and the team introduction, which is a suitable platform to guide the users for the first time.
+Web_arch is a static showcase for our undergraduate project, the VR-based Computational Architectural Design System.
+The site spotlights the project's goals, key outcomes, and the team behind it, acting as a digital hub to onboard and guide new visitors.